dragon2202/ReactForum/README.md

-# Getting Started with Create React App
+# React Forum

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was made with React as the Front End.
+Apollo/Koa connecting to a MySQL for the backend.
+This is a forum like Reddit, where you can join a community and create/edit posts.

+This project is being worked on.

+Email me at tcalvin9@gmail.com for any questions
 ## Available Scripts

 In the project directory, you can run: